Section {name} {number} {maxlen} [datatype] [when] [format] [cloneflag] [separator] [{source} {pattern} {replacement}]

 afterparser - creates the section after extracting pieces of text from the document (i.e. after removing tags in the case of HTML or XML), and before breaking them into individual words.
 This is the default value for the when parameter.

-is a flag telling indexer
+format is a flag telling indexer

 which parser to use for the section.
 Two values are understood: